 all real property within their jurisdiction except that which is otherwise

 provided by law.
-This would include residential, commercial, industrial and
+This would include residential, multi-residential, commercial, industrial, and

 agricultural classes of property.
 Real property is revalued every two years.
 The

 effective date of the assessment is January First of the current year.
 The